RangiraDave/AgriConnect/README.md

 # AgriConnect

-AgriConnect is a platform designed to connect farmers, buyers, and cooperatives.
+AgriConnect is a comprehensive platform designed to connect farmers, buyers, and cooperatives.
 It provides a marketplace for agricultural products, facilitates communication through a chatbot, and ensures secure transactions.
+The platform aims to streamline the agricultural supply chain by providing tools for product management, user interaction, and market insights.

 ## Features